PHPOffice/PhpSpreadsheet/docs/topics/autofilters.md

 ### Displaying Filtered Rows

-Simply looping through the rows in an autofilter area will still access ever row, whether it matches the filter criteria or not.
+Simply looping through the rows in an autofilter area will still access every row, whether it matches the filter criteria or not.
 To selectively access only the filtered rows, you need to test each row’s visibility settings.